mardiros/tursu/docs/source/matching_steps.md

 ## Typing support

-The default matcher does not encorce the type in the text of the decorator, **it use the function signature**.
+The default matcher does not enforce the type in the text of the decorator, **it use the function signature**.

 Supported types are: `bool`, `date`, `datetime`, `float`, `int`, `str`, `Enum` and `Literal[...]`: